Primitive Methodism in the United Kingdom: Common factors

 By 1850 the Primitives and Wesleyans were showing signs that they could surmount their differences.
 Primitive Methodism was mellowing.
 It was less distinctively non-middle-class by 1850 and more in keeping with social norms.
 Less emphasis was placed on the supernatural.
 In 1828 Bourne said of trances, "This thing still occasionally breaks out.
 It is a subject at present not well understood and which requires to be peculiarly guarded against impropriety and imposture."
 Hymns about hell were sung less frequently.
 The Providence section of the Primitive Methodist Magazine declined in importance and was dropped altogether in 1862.
 The revivalist enthusiasm of the Primitive leadership dimmed.
 Even Clowes, once an ardent enthusiast, became "convinced that religion does not consist in bodily movements, whether shouting, jumping, falling, or standing."

-The Primitives became less ardent in their support of the female right to ecclesiastical equality.
-In 1828 women were forbidden from becoming superintendents, and in mid-century there ceased to be biographies eulogising female preachers in the Methodist Magazine.
+Although Primitive Methodism had had a tradition of roving women preachers, women were never ordained into any formal church offices.
+In 1828, it was also clarified that women could not serve as superintendents, and in mid-century there ceased to be biographies eulogising female preachers in the Methodist Magazine.
 Elizabeth Bultitude, the last of the women roving preachers died in 1890.

-Preaching changed considerably.
-Services became marked by decorum and the ministry increasingly professional.
+In time, services became marked by decorum and the ministry increasingly professional.
 The dress code was dropped in 1828 and preaching became more urban based.
 The community's values were more in line with middle-class respectability: Parkinson Milson reported that local preachers and class leaders were offended at his plain speech.